achousal/Bioinformatics_03713/README.md

 3. **Conservation and Specificity Analysis** (Question 1) This step identifies and categorizes regulatory elements based on their conservation patterns: elements conserved between species for the same tissue, elements shared across tissues within a species, and elements specific to a tissue or species.
 By quantifying these different categories, we can directly address whether regulatory element activity is more conserved across tissues or species.
 This analysis provides insights into the evolutionary constraints on gene regulation.
 4. **Functional Annotation (Question 3)**
-Regulatory elements identified in previous steps are annotated using ChIPseeker and analyzed for GO term enrichment with GREAT.
+Regulatory elements identified in previous steps are annotated and analyzed for GO term enrichment with ChIPseeker.
 This analysis connects regulatory elements to their potential target genes and biological functions, revealing which biological processes are regulated by conserved versus species-specific elements.
 The functional analysis helps determine whether similar biological processes are regulated by conserved elements across species, despite potential differences in the specific regulatory elements.
 5. **Enhancer/Promoter Classification (Question 2)**
 Open chromatin regions are classified as promoters (within 2kb upstream and 200bp downstream of TSS) or enhancers (all other regions) using BEDTools and genome annotations.
 This classification is essential for understanding how conservation patterns differ between these two types of regulatory elements.
 Promoters, which are proximal to genes, may be under different evolutionary constraints than enhancers, which can act at a distance and may evolve more rapidly.
 6. **Motif Discovery (Question 2)**